boazmichael/Computer-Vision-Projects/Object-Detection/README.md

 ### Verify in Jupyter Notebook
   In the top right corner, click on the kernel name (usually "Python 3") and change it to "Python (YOLO)":
-  In the cell Run:
+  In the cell run:
   import torch

-  Check if PyTorch is installed
+  Check if PyTorch is installed:
   print(f"PyTorch Version: {torch.__version__}")

-  Check if your GPU is being detected (optional)
-  print(f"Is GPU available? {torch.cuda.is_available()}")
+  Check if your GPU is being detected (optional): print(f"Is GPU available? {torch.cuda.is_available()}")

 ## If Jupyter Notebook not installed: